Category

 Some special situations will vary from business to business, but don’t leave these out of your fire evacuation plan.

-• Incorporate contractors, temporary workers, and customers into your plan.
-Additionally, remote workers might not be directly affected by a fire, but they need to know what is going on with the business and their co-workers.
+Incorporate contractors, temporary workers, and customers into your plan.
+Additionally, remote workers might not be directly affected by a fire, but they need to know what is happening with the business and their co-workers.

-• Make sure to plan for any special needs, such as disabled workers or other people who may need assistance to evacuate safely.
-Even if your company doesn’t have permanently disabled employees, it’s crucial to plan for anyone who is temporarily on crutches or in a wheelchair.
+Make sure to plan for any special needs, such as disabled workers or others who may need assistance evacuating safely.
+Even if your company doesn’t have permanently disabled employees, it’s crucial to plan for anyone temporarily on crutches or in a wheelchair.
 These individuals may need additional help during all emergencies, not just fires.
 Update your company’s emergency response plan annually to include the number of people with disabilities who may require special assistance during an evacuation and their primary work location.

-• Develop procedures for employees who remain to shut down critical equipment, operate fire extinguishers, or perform other essential services.
-When developing these procedures, it is critical that you establish strict guidelines for when to abandon this equipment to maintain personal safety.
+Develop procedures for employees who remain to shut down critical equipment, operate fire extinguishers, or perform other essential services.
+When developing these procedures, establish strict guidelines for when to abandon this equipment to maintain personal safety.

-• Are there valuable assets that you can easily safeguard or evacuate?
-You should consider storing critical items or those that are too heavy to move in a fire-proof room or safe.
+Are there valuable assets you can easily safeguard or evacuate?
+For critical items that are too heavy to move, consider storing them in a fire-proof room or safe.

-• If your business does not have redundant storage for sensitive data, make its protection an immediate priority.
-Given the relatively low cost of cloud storage, investing in a redundant, cloud-based data storage solution is prudent for any-sized business.
+If your business does not have redundant storage for sensitive data, make its protection an immediate priority.
+Given the relatively low cost of cloud storage, investing in a redundant, cloud-based data storage solution is prudent for any-size business.

-What action should an employee take first when there is a fire?
+What should employees do first when there is a fire?

 Employees should remain calm and immediately default to the emergency evacuation plan.
 While proceeding to the nearest designated exit, be sure to use evacuation routes and listen to any additional instructions from your fire team.

-Where should evacuation plans and maps be posted?
+Where should we post evacuation plans and maps?

-Post signage and evacuation maps in easily visible locations throughout the workplace.
-Exit doors and elevators are primary locations to post evacuation plans to remind employees of the proper route in a fire emergency scenario.
-Additionally, ensure evacuation plans and maps are kept up to date to reflect any recent renovations to the workplace facility.
+Place signage and evacuation maps in easily visible locations throughout the workplace.
+Emergency exit doors and elevators are primary locations where evacuation plans can be posted to remind employees of the proper route in a fire emergency scenario.
+Remember to keep evacuation plans and maps updated to reflect any renovations to your facility.

 In case of fire, what should we take with us?

-During a fire evacuation, fleeing from the fire and getting to a safe location should be everyone’s top priority.
+During a fire evacuation, everyone’s top priority should be fleeing from the fire and getting to a safe location.
 If a worker’s mobile device is immediately accessible, they should take it with them to stay informed and reply to status check-ins.
-Employees should never stay behind to gather other personal belongings.
+Employees should never stay behind to gather personal belongings.

 How do you prepare for a fire evacuation?